 Within my painting there is a continuous desire or interest in a relationship with the natural world — its flora and fauna and mysteries.
-I draw on these parallels between nature and human nature through the application of oil paint, oil bar, clay and natural pigments to create paintings and rubbings on the forest floor.
+I draw on these parallels between nature and human nature through the application of oil paint, oil bar, clay.
 I was recently living with the Kuna community in the indigenous region of Guna Yala, Panama on a research residency in collaboration with La Wayaka Current.
-I am currently studying a Masters in Painting the Royal College of Art whilst living and working in Nottingham, England.
+I am currently studying a Masters in Painting the Royal College of Art whilst living and working in Nottingham, UK.

 "Earth, waters, and climate, the mute world, the voiceless things one places as a décor surrounding the usual spectacles, all those things that never interested anyone, from now on thrust themselves brutally and without warning into our schemes and manoeuvres.
 They burst in on our culture, which had never formed anything but a local, vague, and cosmetic idea of them: nature.
 What was once local – this river, that swamp – is now global: Planet Earth."

 Ali H. Alkazzi Scholarship Award